6-ingredient Chocolate Self Saucing Pudding (Healthier!)

 The best chocolate self saucing pudding

-- sugar: white for the cake part, and white or brown for the sauce – and not as much as you would think!
+- Sugar: You’ll use regular white sugar for the cake part, and either white or brown for the sauce – and not as much as you would think!
+I prefer brown for a richer, warmer flavor, but white is fine, too.

-How to make it in 5 easy steps
+How to make a self saucing chocolate pudding in 5 easy steps

 Make the batter: